mleray/HCI/Papricash/READ_ME.txt

 Papricash - Money-handling application (2015)

-Papricash was developped and optimized to be used on a tablet, more precisely with the folowing resolution:
+Papricash was developped and optimized to be used on a tablet, more precisely with the following resolution:
 10.6", 1024x768 (4:3, 100%).

 Note that it has been tested on Windows simulator only.